What’s with all the spam text messages I’m getting?

 Mass text messaging, or broadcasting, with TextSanity is designed to follow the law.
 We only broadcast to those in your contact database who have said that they would like to receive your mass text messages.
-You can easily get opted-in contacts with our unique tools such as keyword campaigns, simple webforms, and with an opt-in request to contacts you’ve imported manually.
+You can easily get opted-in contacts with our unique tools such as keyword campaigns and simple webforms.

 So make your life simple by choosing TextSanity today.
 Once you see how easy it is to engage with your intended audience while following the legal requirements, you’ll want to keep spreading the sanity for all your text message marketing needs.